Namtrak/github-repos/README.md

 # github-repos

 Hi!
-Here is my solution of the recruitment task.
-I've used Java 17 with Maven (for the dependencies), for the purposes of performing operations on the JSON format, I used a simple org.json library.
+Here is my solution to the recruitment task.
+I've used Java 17 with Maven (for the dependencies), for the purpose of performing operations on JSON format I used a simple org.json library.

 A bit about my approach to the solution...